Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Call 911 for emergency medical services.
-Immediate medical care may keep the heart from stopping and may help minimize damage to the heart muscle.
+Getting care right away may keep the heart from stopping.
+It may help reduce damage to the heart muscle to a minimum.

-Reassure the victim to keep him or her calm, so the heart uses less oxygen.
+Reassure the victim.
+This will keep him or her calm, so the heart uses less oxygen.

-Chest pain or constriction, like a belt squeezing the chest
+Chest pain or constriction.
+This is like a belt squeezing the chest

-Heaviness in the chest area, as if a heavy weight is resting on the chest
+Heaviness in the chest area.
+This is as if a heavy weight is resting on the chest.

-Heaviness or pain radiating to the arms, shoulders, jaw, or teeth
+Heaviness or pain going to the arms, shoulders, jaw, or teeth

 Shortness of breath

-Pale or gray skin tone and sweating; cool, damp skin
+Pale or gray skin tone and sweating.
+Also, cool, damp skin.